Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Rwanda experiences a pleasant, tropical highland climate with temperatures that vary depending on altitude, but vary little from month to month in the same location.
 There are two wet seasons and two dry seasons; a long and a short one.
 The wettest time of year is between March and May, while the driest months are July to September.
 There is also rain between October and November.
 Temperatures rarely go above 86°F (30°C) during the day or drop below 59°F (15°C), except on the upper slopes of the Virunga Mountains where frosty conditions are possible.

 The official currency is the Rwanda Franc (RWF), which is divided into 100 centimes.
-The US Dollar is the hard currency of preference.
-Credit cards are only accepted at the major hotels and restaurants in Kigali.
+Banks throughout Rwanda can exchange US Dollars or Euros, and middle to top-tier tourist hotels and restaurants are increasingly accepting credit cards.

 US nationals: US nationals require a passport valid for six months beyond arrival date.
 A visa is required and can be aquired upon arrival for a stay of up to 30 days for a fee.
 Visitors can apply to extend their visa within 15 days of arrival.